He stepped out of the prison nervously after 50 years - 50 long years.

 Donning a suit and a tie, he took out his pocket knife and walked up to the chair, got up on the chair on to the adjacent desk and with his pocket knife carved something on the wooden overhang.

-After he was done carving, he closed his pocket knife, took one final look at it before knocking off the desk with his feet as they briefly struggle midair before coming to a rest.
+After he was done carving, he closed his pocket knife, took one final look at his carving before knocking off the desk with his feet as they briefly struggle midair before coming to a rest.

 He hanged himself to death with the words, 'Brooks was here' carved in the wooden overhang.